First humans in Slavic mythology: Man from the earth

 The given names of the first people in Slavic mythology have not been preserved.
-For Proto-Indo-European mythology, the name *Ym̥Hós is reconstructed, which would give the Slavic male name Im, while the female partner would be called Ima (*Jьma).
+For Proto-Indo-European mythology, the name *Ym̥Hós is reconstructed, which would give the Slavic male name Im, while the female partner would be called Ima (Jьmъ).

 Man from the different parts of the world

 In the apocrypha The Story of God's Creation of Adam, the first man is described as having been created from eight parts of the world: flesh from earth, bones from stone, blood from sea, eyes from sun, thoughts from cloud, "light from light," breath from wind, heat from fire.
 The Dove Book tells a similar story: mind from Christ, thoughts from clouds, "world-people" from Adam, bones from stone, flesh from earth, blood from sea water.
 Such an apocryphal story is common among Russians and Bulgarians and has classical or Proto-Indo-European roots.
 According to the Proto-Indo-European myth, the world was created by the dismemberment of a divine anthropomorphic creature or bull.